10 Common Crossword Puzzle Words You Should Know

 Shakespeare is the reason we all know about iambic pentameter, but the Greeks came up with it (and after multiple mentions, we can safely say there’s a pattern here suggesting that a working knowledge of the ancient civilization will serve you well in the crossword game).

 Psst: this one can be tricky because it doesn’t have any vowels.
 All-consonant words are increasingly hard to come by when you get beyond a few letters, though abbreviations can often pop up in their place.

-Londoners and New Yorkers both have a neighborhood bearing this name (for the Brits it’s "Soho" and for the Yankees it’s "SoHo"), but Connor notes it can also be used as an exclamation.
+Londoners and New Yorkers both have a neighborhood bearing this name, but in the 19th century, it was also used as an exclamation (sometimes specifically when a person spotted a hare).

-Okay, this one might run amok in the world of black and white boxes and inside the walls of doctors' offices.
-The red, painful lump that can pop up on or near your eyelid, is also known to be a pain when completing the crossword, as it's sometimes spelled without the "e."
-The complications don't stop there though, because "sty" can also be a place where pigs reside.
+OK, this one might run amok in the world of black and white boxes and inside the walls of doctors' offices.
+The red, painful lump that can pop up on or near your eyelid is also known to be a pain when completing the crossword, because it's sometimes spelled without the "e."
+The complications don't stop there, though, because "sty" can also be a place where pigs reside.